williamngan/react-pts-canvas-examples/README.md

 ![screenshot](./screenshot.png)

-## Using Pts with create-react-app
-[`create-react-app`](https://create-react-app.dev/) is a popular tool by Facebook to bootstrap a React application.

-To get started, take a look at the README in [example](example) folder.

 ## Quick Start
 If you just want to try out Pts, there's no need to install and build.
 Try out the [online demo editor](https://ptsjs.org/demo/edit/?name=polygon.convexHull) for quick experimentations.

 ## Technical notes